kmaida/sample-auth0-angular/README.md

 # Auth0 Angular Application

+Implement [Auth0](https://auth0.com) and secure an Angular application with an authenticated [Node.js API](https://github.com/kmaida/sample-auth0-nodeserver).

-## Node Server
+## Dependency: Node API

 A Node.js server is required for this app in order to make authenticated API requests and display returned data in the app.
-Please follow instructions in this repo:
+Please follow the instructions in this repo to clone the server and set up your Auth0 account for authentication:

 **[sample-auth0-nodeserver](https://github.com/kmaida/sample-auth0-nodeserver)**

-Make sure you have the `sample-auth0-nodeserver` set up and running.
+Before proceeding with the Angular tutorial, make sure you have the `sample-auth0-nodeserver` running.

 ## Auth0 Setup

 You should already have a **[free Auth0 account](https://auth0.com/signup)** from following the README instructions for the [sample-auth0-nodeserver](https://github.com/kmaida/sample-auth0-nodeserver).

-### Create Auth0 Client Application
+### Create an Auth0 Client Application

 Log into your [Auth0 Dashboard](https://manage.auth0.com) and **create a new [client](https://manage.auth0.com/#/clients)** with the following settings: